mrimann/VagrantTYPO3Flow/README.md

 	vagrant up

-The box gets a static IP address **192.168.42.42** which is only accessible from your local computer.
+The box gets two static IP addresses **192.168.42.42** and **192.168.42.43** which are only accessible from your local computer.

-Now add any project you're working on (e.g. "example.com") to your hosts file and let it point to 192.168.42.42 - and create a directory with the domain name within the sub-directory "vHosts".
+Now add any project you're working on (e.g. "example.com") to your hosts file and let it point to 192.168.42.42 or 192.168.42.43 - and create a directory with the domain name within the sub-directory "vHosts".
 As soon as you call that domain from your browser, you should see it working.

+The two IP addresses are for either Apache or Nginx - this means you can direct the request to either one of the two webservers via your hosts file entry:

+* Apache listens on 192.168.42.42 on port 80
+* Nginx listens on 192.168.42.43 on port 80

 For demonstration purpose, I've added "phpconfig.lo" already, as soon as you let that name point to the IP 192.168.42.42, you should see some _phpinfo()_ output when accessing "phpconfig.lo" with your browser.